John R. Davis Jr.: Ambassador

 In this increasingly tense situation, Ambassador Davis met over dinner on June 22, 1989, with “some leading Solidarity legislators, who had better remain nameless”.
 According to a secret cable sent the following day most Solidarity leaders felt that “If Jaruzelski is not elected president, there is a genuine danger of civil war ending …with a reluctant but brutal Soviet intervention”.
 However, most Solidarity leaders had also pledged publicly not to vote for Jaruzelski, so they found themselves in a jam and came to Ambassador Davis looking for advice.
 Davis jotted down a few numbers on the back of an embassy matchbook to explain the “arcane western political practice known as head-counting” whereby a large number of Solidarity delegates might not attend the election session.
 The Solidarity delegates in attendance could then abstain from voting because the party delegates would have such an overwhelming victory.
 Davis was now actively advising Solidarity on how to elect General Jaruzelski.

 By the end of June 1989, with President Bush’s visit rapidly approaching, the newly elected government had not yet settled the presidential crisis.
 In fact, General Jaruzelski began to show signs that he was not willing to run for election, further endangering the precarious balance.

 President George H.W.
 Bush, Secretary of State James Baker, Ambassador John R. Davis Jr. and Helen Davis at the Ambassador's residence, Warsaw, Poland for July 1989 historic luncheon.

-On the evening of July 9, 1989, President Bush landed in Warsaw for a two-day visit which included private meetings with General Jaruzelski and Lech Walesa, a reception at Ambassador Davis’ residence, and the historic opportunity to speak before the Polish parliament.
+On the evening of July 9, 1989, President Bush landed in Warsaw for a two-day visit which included private meetings with General Jaruzelski and Lech Wałęsa, a reception at Ambassador Davis’ residence, and the historic opportunity to speak before the Polish parliament.
 During the meetings with Jaruzelski, Bush pushed him to run for President.
-40 Communist, Solidarity and Catholic leaders and 26 Americans were invited to a luncheon at the US ambassador’s residence “the house of Helen and John Davis, who have done so much for the Polish cause”, as one Solidarity guest put it.
-Deputy Bronislaw Geremek, who headed the Solidarity caucus, recalled it was only 2 years ago that the Bush’s had talked with members of Solidarity “right in this house, and even though at that time we heard words of hope, I believe that none of us at that time expected that we would meet in 2 years in a situation like the present” It was a historic occasion, where “jailers and jailed” ate at the same table.
-A week after President Bush departed for Hungary, General Jaruzelski became President Jaruzelski, narrowly winning victory in the National Assembly by one vote.
+40 Communist, Solidarity and Catholic leaders and 26 Americans were invited to a luncheon at the US ambassador’s residence.
+Deputy Bronisław Geremek, who headed the Solidarity caucus, recalled it was only 2 years ago that the Bush’s had talked with members of Solidarity “right in this house, and even though at that time we heard words of hope, I believe that none of us at that time expected that we would meet in 2 years in a situation like the present” It was a historic occasion, where “jailers and jailed” ate at the same table.
+A week after President Bush departed for Hungary, General Jaruzelski narrowly became president by one vote.

-Secretary of State James Baker cabled Davis on July 2, 1989 “The sensible advice, analysis and recommendations in Warsaw were timely, informative and right on target to the Washington audience concerned about developments in Poland.
-Your conversations with Walesa, in particular, helped calm a lot of nerves.
-We know and appreciate that you are helping make history”.
+Secretary of State James Baker praised Davis on July 2, 1989 for his coordination and communication with the federal government over the democratization of Poland.